PsVenom/QR-code-enhancement-using-SRGANs/README.md

 # QR code enhancer
 An attempt to ustilise Super Resolution Generative Adversarial Networks (SRGANs) on QR codes to enhance images.

 Most qr scanners require the scanning image to be greater than 2cms x 2cms.
 However, I believe we can shrink the size by a respectable factor.
-This opens a lot of possibilities for significantly quicker realtime detection
+This can be made possibile by artificial resolution-enhancement.
+This application opens a lot of possibilities for significantly quicker realtime detection
 ## References
 Link to dataset- https://www.kaggle.com/datasets/coledie/qr-codes